-The first battle the Canadian Expeditionary Force engaged in during World War One was the Second Battle of Ypres.
+The first battle the Canadian Expeditionary Force engaged in during World War I was the Second Battle of Ypres.
 However, a group of soldiers did participate in earlier engagements.
 These men were members of Princess Patricia’s regiment.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Who were the Patricias?

-When World War One erupted, Canada had a very small army called “the permanent force”.
-This force had only a few thousand individuals.
-It was too small to serve the nation’s needs in war.
+When World War I erupted, Canada had a very small army called “the permanent force”.
+This force had only a few thousand individuals, too small to serve the nation’s needs in war.

 Princess Patricia’s was founded in August 1914 by Capt.
 Andrew Hamilton Gault.
 He offered the government a battalion that he would finance and equip.
 After receiving parliamentary approval, the government provided equipment.